dthain/compilers-fa23/encoder.md

 	fi
 done

-for testfile in bad*.bminor
+for testfile in test/encode/bad*.bminor do
-do
-	if bminor -encode test/encode/$testfile > $testfile.out
+	if bminor --encode test/encode/$testfile > $testfile.out
 	then
 		echo "$testfile success (INCORRECT)"
 	else